regmimani/EColi-Segmentation-MaskRCNN/README.md

 * **Phase 3 & 4:** Run the evaluation cells to extract standard COCO metrics, Boundary IoU, and population-level shape statistics.

 **3. Outputs:**
-The notebook will automatically package all CSV metric reports, geometry histograms, and the `model_final.pth` weights into a downloadable ZIP archive in your Drive.
+The notebook will automatically package all CSV metric reports, geometry histograms, and the `model_final.pth` weights in your Drive.

 ---